Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 - (Optional) Prepare noodles or rice and set aside
 - Chop up a whole large onion or a couple small ones (or more for a bigger soup)
 - Mince garlic
+- Chop carrots, zuchinni and potatos to desired sizes

 **Cooking**